fcabanasm/js_fullstack_app/README.md

 ##### Populate Database:

 Just go to /api/publications/more.
-Or wait an hour =)
+Or wait an hour (because of the schedule) =)

-##### Nginx:

-If you want to run node-server with nginx as well, just uncomment nginx block in docker-compose file, and comment ports in server_node block.

 ##### CI/CD:

 to test it, do:

 ```sh